onnx/onnx/docs/Operators.md

   MaxUnpool essentially computes the partial inverse of the MaxPool op.
    The input information to this op is typically the output information from a MaxPool op.
 The first input tensor X is the tensor that needs to be unpooled, which is typically the pooled tensor (first output) from MaxPool.
-The second input tensor, I, contains the indices to the (locally maximal) elements corresponding to the elements in the first input tensor X. Input tensor I is typically the second output of the MaxPool op.
+The second input tensor, I, contains the indices to the (locally maximal) elements corrsponding to the elements in the first input tensor X. Input tensor I is typically the second output of the MaxPool op.
    The third (optional) input is a tensor that specifies the output size of the unpooling operation.